Indonesia targets IPOs of Pertamina sub-holdings within two years

 In the case of Pertamina, he wants to create more sub-holdings to group upstream units, as well as downstream and trading units, and prepare them to be publicly listed companies.

-“The target is to have one or two subholdings to go pubic within two years.
+“The target is to have one or two subholdings to go public within two years.
 This is part of efforts to improve transparency and their capabilities,” Thohir told a streamed news briefing.

 Pertamina shareholders appointed on Friday former investment banker Iman Rachman as a director to manage restructuring and IPO preparations, Thohir said.